BCarnaval/UniTeX/README.md

 Once [installation](#Installation) properly done and `unitex` command outputs no error, you can directly build your first UniTeX template

-1. Select a directory (folder) on your machine in which store template's files that you will actually edit.
+1. Select a directory (folder) on your machine in which store template's files that you'll edit later.
 For the example, we will use a folder named **test** in home directory.

 ```shell
 $ mkdir ~/test